-A recognized Fintech expert, Diana has been named one of the top 25 Fintech influencers in the UK by CityAM (2015 and 2016) and on Innovate Finance’s Women in Fintech Powerlist 2016.
+A recognized blockchain and fintech expert, Diana has been named one of the top 25 Fintech influencers in the UK by CityAM, on the Fintech Finance GOLD Power List, in the Blockchain News Top 100, amongst the The 100 Most Influential Blockchain People, in the Kurtosys Women in Finance Power 100 and on Innovate Finance’s Women in Fintech Powerlist 2016.
 She has led growth, partnerships and marketing across UK & EMEA for global fintech startups and has advised traditional financial services players on digital transformation.
 Earlier in her career, she spent five years with Oliver Wyman Financial Services advising executives at leading global financial institutions, investment funds, and governments on strategy, growth and risk.

 Diana is passionate about the use of technology to empower disenfranchised populations, promote access and transparency, and enable economic and financial inclusion.
 She is currently a mentor at start-up hub and coding academy Gaza Sky Geeks, a mentor with impact tech accelerator Katapult Impact, and an active supporter of the tech and social enterprise initiatives of global microfinance network FINCA.

 Diana was previously Chief Strategy Officer of venture-backed social enterprise Soko, prior to which she served as Kiva's first social impact focused Fellow, leading operational improvements and partnership development of microfinance institutions in Burkina Faso and Sierra Leone.
 During her time at Oliver Wyman Financial Services, she established their Microfinance interest group and led pro-bono work on financial inclusion with groups including Women's World Banking.